 Manual Vouchers

 There are two methods by which a manual voucher can be cleared.
-If the authorized retailer has a POS device, the retailer will convert the manual transaction to an electronic transaction for transmission to the Contractor when the POS device is again able to communicate with the EBT/EFT Host.
+If the authorized retailer has a POS device, the retailer will convert the manual transaction to an electronic transaction for transmission to the Contractor when the POS device is again able to communicate with the EBT Host.
 If the retailer is a non-traditional or low-volume (per FNS waiver) FNS authorized retailer who does not have a POS device, the voucher will be mailed directly to the Contractor for the clearing and settlement of the manual voucher.

 Training